wbcai/litness-test/README.md

 ## Setting up environment variables

-The required environment variables are listed in `env_config`.
-Note: two environment variables require a Spotify account.
+The environment variables involved in this app are listed in `env_config`.
+Two environment variables require a Spotify account.
 Please see section below on instructions for obtaining those variables.
 After completing the env_config file, set the environment variables following bash commands:

     source env_config

+Note: Environment variables related to AWS RDS instances are optional.
+App will by default build a local SQLite database.

 ### Spotify environment variables